andrinmeier/unofficial-d2lang-confluence-plugin/README.md

 This plugin adds a new `d2` macro to your confluence installation that allows you to embed d2 diagrams in your confluence pages.

+## Installation

+Unfortunately, the app/plugin is not public on the Atlassian Marketplace, so you'll have to manually install it.

+1. Download the latest release JAR
+2. Install it manually in your confluence instance
+3. Start using the new `d2` macro

 ## Usage

 1. Create a new page